USV Local Schools

 authorization is not allowed.

-A student shall not possess, use, transmit or conceal and tobacco
+A student shall not possess, use, transmit or conceal any tobacco

-products, including rolling papers, on school premises, during school
+products, including rolling papers, lighters or matches on school premises,

 UNAUTHORIZED SALES: Unauthorized sales are prohibited because